hoophq/docs/docs/integrations/bridge-service.md

 # Introduction

 Our bridge can send notifications to third party apps, like Slack.
-You need to set-up on your selh-hosted hoop.dev.
+You need to set-up on your self-hosted hoop.dev.
 Below you will find the necessary information to do so.

 # Necessary environment variables